-- The Art of Gaman showcased the crafts of Japanese Americans who were incarcerated during WWII.
-The artists worked with the materials at hand; in many cases they had not been artists before their incarceration and did not continue their creative work once they were released.
+- The Art of Gaman showcases the crafts of Japanese Americans who were incarcerated during WWII.
+The artists worked with the materials at hand, so the crafts vary from elaborate shell brooches at camps that were sited on ancient seabeds to wood carvings and furniture made at camps with nearby forests.
+In many cases, the incarcerees had not been artists before their years in camp and did not continue their creative work once they were released.

 - Densho Encyclopedia: Arts & Crafts in Camp offers more detailed information on artistic production in the camps.

-- Manzanar written written by Tom Russell and performed here by Tom Russell and Laurie Lewis is about the Japanese-American internment, originally released in ’93 on his album, Box of Visions, and has been covered by Laurie Lewis as well as the Runaways.
+- Manzanar, written by Tom Russell and performed here by Tom Russell and Laurie Lewis, is about the Japanese-American incarceration.
+Originally released in 1993 on Russell’s album Box of Visions, the song has been covered by Laurie Lewis as well as the Runaways.
 Lyrics located here.

 - Kiri’s Piano by Canadian folk musician James Keelaghan is a fictionalized historical piece based on the real life of a Japanese-Canadian woman whose family was torn apart by forced relocation and internment.
 The song also inspired a short film by France Benoit, which can be viewed here.
 (Lyrics may be found here.)

 - Buzzfeed and Densho.org cooperated to make this video in which Japanese-Americans visit Manzanar.

 - Fred Korematsu’s Supreme Court case, and Korematsu’s bravery in challenging Executive Order 9066, is a crucial part of 20th century American legal history.